programming-notes/cheering-mascot-sinatra-2-asynchronous-forms-challenge/README.md

 ## Summary

-We're going to build on the [Deaf Sinatra challenge](https://github.com/sea-lions-2014/deaf-sinatra-1-synchronous-forms-challenge), this time using
-[jQuery][] and [AJAX][] to submit our form rather than the default browser behavior.
+We're going to build on the [Deaf Sinatra challenge][], this time using [jQuery][] and [AJAX][] to submit our form rather than the default browser behavior.